dieseldev/diesel/docs/diesel.rst

 If we run the above code, we should see something like this as output::

-    5000 loops in 1.54s
+    5000 loops in 1.14s

-Of course, your timing may be slightly different than ours.
+Of course, the actual timing will vary from machine to machine.

 Token Groups, Timeouts, and Cooperative Events
 ==============================================

-Certain `yield` tokens can be grouped together in tuples to accomodate common patterns, and a corresponding set of return values will always be sent back into the generator.
+Certain `yield` tokens can be grouped together in tuples to accomodate common "or" patterns, like "break until either this or that".
+A corresponding set of return values will always be sent back into the generator.
 Here's an example::

     #!/usr/bin/env python2.6